 One of the effective troubleshooting steps, to fix boot issues is to repair Master Boot Record, or MBR.
 One of the common reasons why an MBR can get corrupted is due to malware infections.
 Improper shutdowns can also lead to MBR corruption.
 Sometime we may find issues where Linux Grub is installed and Windows is not able to detect it.
-On some occassions, you may get the Bootmgr is missing error.
+On some occasions, you may get the Bootmgr is missing error.
 In such cases you can run the rebuild or repair MBR to fix these issues.

-Repair Master Boot Record
+Repair Master Boot Record MBR

 Press F8 while booting the system to go into the Windows Recovery Menu.
-Unlike other version Windows 8’s recovery menu has the Metro UI style.

 Click on Troubleshoot.